Andreatugores/Scientific-computing/README.md

 ## Overview
-[ATLAS Open Data](https://atlas-opendata.web.cern.ch/atlas-opendata/) is an educational project in High Energy Physics that provides data and tools to high-school, master and ungraduate students, as well as teachers and lectures, to help educate them in physics analysis techniques used in experimental particle physics.

-One of the main data files of ATLAS Open Data is the 13 TeV samples, which were released in 2016.
+One of the main data files of [ATLAS Open Data](https://atlas-opendata.web.cern.ch/atlas-opendata/) is the 13 TeV samples, which were released in 2016.
 As part of the resources available to the public, they are also accompanied by a set of Jupyter notebooks.
 The ATLAS Open Data Jupyter Notebooks allow data analysis to be performed directly in a web browser by integrating the [ROOT](https://root.cern/about/) framework with the Jupyter Notebook technology, a combination called *ROOTbook*.
 The frameworks implement the protocols needed for reading the datasets, making an analysis selection, writing out histograms and plotting the results, by only needing to execute the code written in the [Jupyter Notebook](https://jupyter.org/), taking advantage of it's functionalities.

-The project is encapsulated in the ATLAS Open Data project, by following and sharing the philosophy behind it.
 To understand the project, it is necessary to know some important concepts that have revolutionized the scientific world, such as Open Science and Reproducibility.

 Open Science can be defined as a collaborative culture enabled by technology that empowers the open sharing of data, information and knowledge whitin and outside the scientific community to accelerate and make scientific research more accessible.
-In academic research, researchers are meant to share information in an open manner in order to foster a more scholarly environment.

 On the other hand, one of the pathways by which the scientific community confirms the validity of a new scientific discovery is by repeating the research that produced it.
 Reproducibility means computational reproducibility, obtaining consistent computational results using the same input data, computational steps, methods, code and conditions  of analysis.

-Whe results are produced by complex computational processes using large volumnes of data, the traditional methods section of a scientific paper is insufficient to convey the necessary information for others to reproduce the results.
+When results are produced by complex computational processes using large volumnes of data, the traditional methods section of a scientific paper is insufficient to convey the necessary information for others to reproduce the results.
 Additional information related to data, code, models, and computational analysis is needed.

 This is the reason that as the years progress, tools such as Git and Zenodo have emerged to facilitate the pathways to open science and reproducibility.

 [Git](https://git-scm.com/) is open-source version control system.
 Version control systems keep revisions straight, storing the modifications in a central repository.
 This allows developers to easily collaborate, as they can download a new version of the software, make changes, and upload the newest revision.
-Every developer can see these new changes, dowload themn and contribute.

-The other tool, [Zenodo](https://www.openscience.eu/zenodo/), is a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
+The other tool, [Zenodo](https://www.openscience.eu/zenodo/), is a general-purpose open-access repository.
 It allows researchers to deposit research papers, data sets, research software, reports, and any other research related digital artifacts.
 For each submission, the data is assigned a Digital Object Identifier(DOI).

 In a way, ATLAS Open Data, Git and Zenodo are means to achieve the same endd: promote Open Science and Reproducibility.
 But as they can be used to focus on different parts of the process of making scientific research, including it's datasets and code, as available as possible, there is a need to integrate all these tools.